APVinal/seekhanaWeb/README.md

 Known Issues & Plans for the future
 -----------------
+* Due to some asyncronicity, a user accessing the app for the first time cannot go straight to a lesson from the lesson selector page.
+On the backend, that lesson is actually being migrated over to the user's profile - but the asynchronus nature of this flow is a kink we haven't quite had time to work out.
+As a temporary patch, a new user will click on the lesson TWICE in order to navigate to it the first time - this is a bandaid fix, as it simply redirects the user back to the lesson page very quickly - adding the lesson to the database on the first click, and navigating to it on the second click.
+* There is only one lesson in the database right now, and it is a truncated version of the hindi alphabet.
 * There is an issue with refreshing while inside of a lesson.
 This triggers a permanent 'loading' state.
-* The navigation is subpar, there needs to be a way for a user to get back to the lesson selector page, and currently the only way is to use the browser back button.
 * Currently, the quiz will go on indefinitely, and the only feedback A user recieves is whether or not they got the question right.
 We plan on implementing an end to the quiz when the user has answered a certain number of questions, this quiz end state will have feedback on the user's overall performance on the quiz.
 * The truthiness of an answer choice is currently held in the value of the radio button.
 This isn't good for production because anyone who knows how to use chrome devtools can easily see which answer is correct, but it was super helpful during development.